Uliana-Pylypenko/FinalProject/README.md

 # Installation
 1. Download the project
-2. Add your username and password to connect with the database
+2. Add your username and password to connect with the database in *application.properties*
 3. Create an account on [Geoapify](https://www.geoapify.com) and create your API key following the instruction
 4. Run the project